Azure-Samples/load-testing-restricted-public-access/README.md

 This chapter describes how to :

 1. Install the pre-requisites including Visual Studio Code, Dev Container
-2. Create, deploy and run the load tests for any project called [projectName]
+2. Create, deploy and run the load tests for any project called [projectName] from the Dev Container

 This repository contains the following resources :